Skip to content

 Question

-Modify your solution of Task 2.4.
+Modify your solution of previous task utilizing the RGB LED.
 Change the program to switch from one color to another by a button press.

 Interrupts and Low Power Modes